tsautier/cribl/pipelines.md

 The `wef_security_events` pipeline from the `Microsoft Sentinel` pack would suffice for most of the mapping, but there are some columns that can be further improved

-The adapted pipeline below tries to much the ingestion behaviour of security events ingested via AMA (Azure Monitor Agent)
+The adapted pipeline below tries to match the ingestion behaviour of security events ingested via AMA (Azure Monitor Agent)

 ### 2.0.
 Prepare lookup tables